How to clean old cane furniture

 Next, I gather cotton swabs or a small toothbrush to reach intricate details.
 If the piece requires deeper treatment, I might add white vinegar to my list, as it can be effective against stubborn stains and odors.
 Protective gloves are handy, preventing my skin from irritation during the process.
 Lastly, a spray bottle is useful for applying solutions evenly without oversaturating any areas.
 These supplies ensure I am well-prepared for maintenance tasks while ensuring the integrity of the piece remains intact.

-See also How to give away unwanted furniture
+See also How to refinish wicker furniture

 Removing Dust and Loose Debris